Why we bootstrap

 And away we went.

 My client did an excellent job with her pitch.
-She can sometimes be long winded and in all her practice sessions she said she never got it under 20 minutes.
+She was worried she’d go over time and in all her practice sessions she said she never got it under 20 minutes.
 Yet she was able to pull it off when it counted and finished the entire presentation within the allotted 15 minutes.
 When the sound didn’t work on a video embedded in our deck, she smoothly handled it by providing live narration.
 Afterward, the investors said they were impressed by that.

 Still, the experience left a bad taste in my mouth.
 My client has 30+ years of experience in her industry.
 She has regularly closed deals ranging from 10 to 90 million dollars.
 And yet when trying to raise a comparatively small amount of money, she has to prove herself like a new grad fresh out of school.